Authority control

 Validation rules

-Authority records must pass validation:
+Nodes must pass validation:

-function validateAuthority(record: AuthorityRecord): ValidationResult {
+function validateNode(node: GraphNode): ValidationResult {

 const errors: string[] = [];

-if (!record.name || record.name.length < 2) {
+if (!node.label || node.label.length < 2) {

-errors.push('Name required (min 2 characters)');
+errors.push('Label required (min 2 characters)');

 }

-if (record.aliases.some(a => a === record.name)) {
+if (node.alternateLabels?.some((a) => a === node.label)) {

 }

-if (record.type === 'person' && !record.externalIds.orcid) {
+if (node.subkind === 'person') {

-errors.push('Person records should have ORCID when available');
+errors.push('Person nodes should have ORCID when available');

 }